jam7/py2mlir/README.md

-py2llvm: A Python to LLVM translator
+py2mlir: A Python to MLIR translator
 ====================================

 Author: Kazushi Marukawa